rehive/docs-portal/content/wallets/config/sliders.md

 weight: 14
 ---

 This section contains multiple arrays of slide objects that are displayed at different locations in the app.

+Types: (s) - string, (b) - boolean, (i) - integer

+---

 Currently available in the following locations:

 - preAuth - in grey label it's after choosing the app ID, in white label it's after first start up
 - auth - carousel on the landing page